Should Your Clinic Become a Rural Health Clinic?

 State Survey: Once CMS approves your application, the state will conduct a survey to ensure compliance with RHC regulations.
 Be prepared for a thorough on-site inspection of your clinic’s operations.
 The survey can last between 4 hours to two full days, so make sure everything is fully completed by this point.
 This process varies from state to state, but is overall consistent in requirements.

-Tie-in notice: After passing the state survey, you’ll receive a tie-in notice (TIN) that allows you to bill for RHC services.
-This is a crucial step in the process.
+Receive Tie-in Notice: After passing the state survey, you’ll receive a tie-in notice (TIN) that allows you to bill for RHC services.

 The Benefits of Becoming an RHC

-Now that we’ve explored how to become an RHC, let’s take a closer look at both the financial and patient care benefits when becoming an RHC:
+Let’s take a closer look at both the financial benefits and patient care benefits when becoming an RHC.

 Chronic Care Management: RHCs are well-suited for managing patients with chronic conditions like diabetes.
 The patient-centered approach and emphasis on comprehensive care improve long-term health outcomes.
 Notes on the visit and about prescribed medication are stored in a patient portal which allows for reference later.